A British naval squadron commander in November 1747 incited the worst Boston riot until violence broke out against the Stamp Act of 1765.

 Shirley woke on the morning of November 18th to find the militia refused to appear.
 Horrified, he fled to Castle William, where he learned he had bigger problems.
 Commodore Knowles, infuriated by the Boston riot, threatened to bombard the town.
 He ordered his men to load his 24 guns.

 Shirley. through an exchange of letters, calmed Knowles down.
-He persuaded him to exchange the impressed men for the rioters' hostages.
+He persuaded him to trade the impressed men for the rioters’ hostages.
 And he finally persuaded the General Court to order a strong military watch to protect the town.